 Mount Everest is the iconic and pinnacle highlight of Sagarmatha National Park.
 It is the leading and most renowned tourist attraction of Nepal.
 Mount Everest represents the highest elevation on earth.

-Trails of Sagarmatha National Park
+Sagarmatha National Park Trails:

 There are several trails and treks within the Sagarmatha park boundaries and not everything is directed at climbing Mount Everest.
 It is fair to say, that high altitudes, rugged terrain, steep inclines, and limited oxygen make hiking in this area challenged and reserved for those who are in better physical condition.